 “Any sufficiently advanced technology is equivalent to magic.”— Sir Arthur C. Clarke

-In this article you can find out how Robotics and Artificial Intelligence work and how the latest technology contributes in hospitality.
+In this article you can find out how some of the latest innovations work and how the this cutting edge technology contributes to an enhanced customer experience in hospitality.

 Now, imagine a hotel with no people but robots who look exactly like a human being to greet you and check you in.
 Doesn’t it sound exciting?
 One such model of a robot is seen at the Berlin travel fair.
 Perhaps the most famous example of this is the Hilton robot concierge ‘Connie’, which uses speech recognition and AI to respond to queries from customers and intelligently learn from interactions.
 The Flyzoo Hotel in China, makes use of such robots for all kinds of things that a typical employee would do.
 F.e. check-in the new customers or serving breakfast.
 This has led to a completely different type of tourism sector: Robotic Tourism.
 Wouldn’t you want to try it too?